 The Goal Zero Yeti 1400 and 3000 are similar to in build, but the 3000 takes it up a notch with over double the battery capacity of the 1400.
 Both come with a 1 year warranty and the same 1500W, 3000W surge pure sine wave inverter.

 Yeti powered boxes cannot be wired for battery expansion.
 What you see is what you get with these products.
-However, unlike Inergy, Yeti do have an MPPT upgrade option for their charge controller.
+However unlike Inergy, Yeti does have an MPPT upgrade option for their charge controller.

 Each of these Yeti power stations come with two AC plugs, two USB outlets, two USB-C outlets and one 12V DC car socket.

 One thing that sets the Yeti apart from the Inergy products is the addition of Wifi.
-Goal Zero has its own wifi app that pair with the Yeti and can give you information on the battery level, and power input and output.
+Goal Zero has its own Wifi App that pairs with the Yeti and can give you information on the battery level, and power input and output.
 You can also turn ports on and off which would be really useful if you don’t want to have to reach into the trunk or behind a cabinet every time you want to make adjustments to the power station.

 Smaller Power Stations